Virtual-Coffee/virtualcoffee.io/README.md

 Once you run this command, a local server is running at http://localhost:9000!
 Any changes you make to the src folder should also re-build the site and re-load your browser.

-You should see 'Waiting...' below, which means the watcher is waiting to build your awesome changes!
+You should see something like 'Server now ready on http://localhost:9000' below, which means the watcher is waiting to build your awesome changes!

 Use ctrl-c to quit the server when you're done.